 If you’re looking for Inca trail alternatives and a challenge but also want privacy and authenticity, this is the trek for you!
 You get to travel in a small group of around 20 people and I can honestly say that I didn’t see any other groups whilst trekking!

-I’d been warned that making this trek in Peru was extremely difficult, but in reality anybody with a reasonable level of fitness can do it.
+I’d been warned that making this trek in Peru was extremely difficult, but in reality, anybody with a reasonable level of fitness can do it.
 The overall trail distance is around 40 miles from start to finish, which allows you the opportunity to see more of this fantastic region than you can on the Inca Trail.

-I would recommend spending 3-4 nights in Cuzco before to acclimatize to the high altitudes of Apacheta Pass which stands at 4,650 metres!
+I would recommend spending 3-4 nights in Cusco before to acclimatize to the high altitudes of Apacheta Pass which stands at 4,650 metres!
 The best months to make the journey are between May and October.

-Setting off from Cuzco early in the morning, you’ll take a scenic bus ride to the village of Mollepata for the first day.
+Setting off from Cusco early in the morning, you’ll take a scenic bus ride to the village of Mollepata for the first day.
 This will be the first chance to get to know the people you’ll be spending the next 5 days with.
 Once you arrive, you’ll have a hearty breakfast and set off along the trail which starts at around 2,900m.

 From the very beginning, you’ll have fantastic panoramic views of Salkantay Mountain and the numerous other snow-capped peaks.
-The first day is relatively easy and the distance covered and gradient is quite small.
+The first day is relatively easy and the distance covered and the gradient is quite small.
 Right from the off you’ll find out that people can trek at their own pace with a guide at the front and one at the rear.
-Having stopped at a view point for a traditional Peruvian lunch we arrived into camp early evening for dinner.
+Having stopped at a viewpoint for a traditional Peruvian lunch we arrived into camp early evening for dinner.
 After a long day, getting your head down early is advisable as day 2 is by far the most challenging of them all!

 Today will be a challenge!
-You depart early in the morning to start the hardest day, which is around a 12 hour trek.
-You’ll immediately see a drastic change in scenery from dry, barren lands to tropical areas and finally you’ll be amongst the snowy peaks of the Cusco region.
+You depart early in the morning to start the hardest day, which is around a 12-hour trek.
+You’ll immediately see a drastic change in scenery from dry, barren lands to tropical areas and finally, you’ll be amongst the snowy peaks of the Cusco region.

 Your guides will allow plenty of breaks and opportunities for photos along the way today.
 During the day you can start to see a real ‘team bond’ being created with everyone encouraging everyone else to get to that peak!
-Around lunchtime you arrive at the foot of Salkantay Mountain (6,271m).
+Around lunchtime, you arrive at the foot of Salkantay Mountain (6,271m).
 This is a great opportunity for those postcard pictures and to look at how far you have come.
 It is also a time for celebration as everything from now on is downhill!